 Society hence began as a social institution to limit or delay activities leading the man to ‘perform’.

-In reality, just to ensure that we continue our life as a society, we continuously attribute whatever good that happens with us, to our social life.
-Also, whatever untoward happens with us, to someone else from our race, not part of ‘our society’.
+In reality, for ensuring that that we continue our life as a society, we attribute whatever good that happens with us, to our social life.
+Also, whatever untoward happens with us, to someone else from our race, or something that is not part of ‘our society’.
 Whereas facts are exactly the opposite!
-All that is good with us is resulted, always and everytime from individual excellence and, all the suffering of our race, is but an offshoot of social living.
+All that is good with us is resulted, always and every-time from individual excellence and, all the suffering of our race, an offshoot of social living.